MicrosoftDocs/quantum-docs-pr/articles/relnotes/index.md

 This release contains the following:

 - New indexing locations for slicing arrays, [click here for more information](xref:microsoft.quantum.language.expressions#array-slices)
-- Added Dockerfile hosted on the [Microsoft Container Registry](https://github.com/microsoft/ContainerRegistry), [click here for more information](https://github.com/microsoft/iqsharp/blob/master/README.md)
+- Added Dockerfile hosted on the [Microsoft Container Registry](https://github.com/microsoft/ContainerRegistry), see the [IQ# repository for more information](https://github.com/microsoft/iqsharp/blob/master/README.md)
-- Breaking change for TraceSimulator, update to configuration settings, name changes, [click here for more information](https://docs.microsoft.com/en-us/dotnet/api/microsoft.quantum.simulation.simulators.qctracesimulators.qctracesimulatorconfiguration?view=quantum-dotnet-latest)
+- Breaking change for [the trace simulator](xref:microsoft.quantum.machines.qc-trace-simulator.intro), update to configuration settings, name changes; see the [.NET API Browser for the updated names](https://docs.microsoft.com/dotnet/api/microsoft.quantum.simulation.simulators.qctracesimulators.qctracesimulatorconfiguration).

 See the full list of closed PRs for [libraries](https://github.com/Microsoft/QuantumLibraries/pulls?q=is%3Apr+is%3Aclosed) and [samples](https://github.com/Microsoft/Quantum/pulls?q=is%3Apr+is%3Aclosed).